inkVerb/syb/README.md

 8. Exceptions to color presumptions always exist.
 This is presumed to be necessary and expected.

 IV.
 Identifyability of Geometry: I believe the following about geometry...
 1. Geometry is identifyable.
-I mean nothing biggotous by identifying a geometric shape by a name that helps to recognize that shape nor by holding an understanding of geometry as explained here in the SYB Code.
+I mean nothing bigotous by identifying a geometric shape by a name that helps to recognize that shape nor by holding an understanding of geometry as explained here in the SYB Code.
 2. Geometry is unique.
 In Euclidean geometry, for example, a plane is other than a point, sphere, or line.
 3. Geometry is combinable.
 Geometry can include "SYB".
 For example, a plane is a point and a line, eventhough the line is not the point and the point is not the line.
 4. Geometry is distinct.
 A cube cannot be a sphere.
 Retaining this distinction is necessary to preserve and enjoy the beauty of geometry.
 This is least of all "limiting" and most of all "empowering".